strangerstudios/paid-memberships-pro/readme.txt

 = 1.9.3.1 =
 * BUG FIX: Fixed issue where "adnim_cancelled" memberships weren't being calculated correctly in membership reports.
 * BUG FIX: pmpro_getMembershipLevelsForUser() would sometimes return duplicate levels in the array if the user had multiple active entries in the pmpro_memberships_users table.
+* BUG FIX: Updated includes/metaboxes.php to call pmpro_getAllLevels() instead of relying on the $membership_levels global which is problematic.
 * BUG FIX/ENHANCEMENT: Better checking for Theme My Login compatibility when handling login redirects.

 = 1.9.3 =